sqlfluff/sqlfluff-github-actions/menu_of_workflows/surfline/README.md

 ## Assumptions
 1. You are using `templater = dbt` when running `sqlfluff`.
 1. You use a [`conda`](https://docs.conda.io/projects/conda/en/latest/index.html) enviroment to manage your versions of `dbt` and `sqlfluff`.
 An example [`environment.yml`](./environment.yml) can be found in this folder.
 1. You need to connect to your database via VPN.
-If not you can remove the VPN steps from the workflow.
+If not, you can remove the VPN steps from the workflow.
 Otherwise:
     - We assume the VPN uses the OpenVPN protocol.
     - You will need credentials (user, password, and `.ovpn` file) for the VPN.
 It's a good idea to create new credentials to be used by this workflow only.
     - __NOTE:__ This workflow has been tested  on Redshift.
 Config for Snowflake is included, but not tested.